phi-go/rfcs/text/0000-explicit-tail-calls.md

 ## GCC
-GCC does not support a feature equivalent to Clang's `musttail`, there also does not seem to be push to implement it ([pipermail](https://gcc.gnu.org/pipermail/gcc/2021-April/235882.html)) (as of 2021).
-However, there also exists a experimental [plugin](https://github.com/pietro/gcc-musttail-plugin) for GCC last updated in 2021.
+GCC does not support a feature equivalent to Clang's `musttail`, and there does not seem to be push to implement it ([pipermail](https://gcc.gnu.org/pipermail/gcc/2021-April/235882.html)) (as of 2021).
+However, there also exists an experimental [plugin](https://github.com/pietro/gcc-musttail-plugin) for GCC, last updated in 2021.

 ## Zig
 Zig provides separate syntax to allow more flexibility than normal function calls.
-There are options for async calls, inlining, compile time evaluation of the called function, or specifying TCE on the call.
+There are options for async calls, inlining, compile time evaluation of the called function, and specifying TCE on the call.
 ([source](https://ziglang.org/documentation/master/#call))
 ```zig
 const expect = @import("std").testing.expect;